ublue-os/bazzite/README.md

 - Built in support for Southern Islands <sub><sup>(HD 7000)</sup></sub> and Sea Islands <sub><sup>(HD 8000)</sup></sub> AMD GPUs under the `amdgpu` driver.
 - A fix is available for [a 32-bit Source 1 engine game bug <sub><sup>(IE: TF2)</sup></sub>](https://github.com/ValveSoftware/Source-1-Games/issues/5043) that makes the game crash on launch - `ujust patch-source1-tcmalloc`
 - [XwaylandVideoBridge](https://invent.kde.org/system/xwaylandvideobridge) is available for Discord screensharing on Wayland.
+- [Webapp Manager](https://github.com/linuxmint/webapp-manager) is available for creating applications from websites for a variety of browsers, including Firefox.

 ### Desktop